Reddit: Product and design changes

 Reddit launched its redesigned website in 2018, with its first major visual update in a decade.
 Development for the new site took more than a year.
 It was the result of an initiative by Huffman upon returning to Reddit, who said the site's outdated look deterred new users.
 The new site features a hamburger menu to help users navigate the site, different views, and new fonts to better inform redditors if they are clicking on a Reddit post or an external link.
-The goal was not only for Reddit to improve its appearance, but also to make it easier to accommodate a new generation of Reddit users.
-Additionally, Reddit's growth had strained the site's back end; Huffman and Reddit Vice President of Engineering Nick Caldwell told The Wall Street Journal's COI Journal that Reddit needed to leverage artificial intelligence and other modern digital tools.
-Registered users can opt-out from the redesign and use "Old Reddit" which continues to use the previous design.
-Unregistered users can access it via old.reddit.com.
+The nominal goal was not only for Reddit to improve its appearance, but also to make it easier to accommodate a new generation of Reddit users.
+Additionally Reddit's growth had strained the site's back end; Huffman and Reddit Vice President of Engineering Nick Caldwell told The Wall Street Journal's COI Journal that Reddit needed to leverage artificial intelligence and other modern digital tools.
+Users can opt-out of the redesign by using the old.reddit.com domain.
+On May 15, 2024, the dedicated login flow was removed from the old domain, although site admins said they had "no plans" to remove the old domain entirely.

+In November 2023, Fast Company reported that Reddit began rolling out a comprehensive rebrand, including a new logo, typeface, brand colors, and an updated version of its mascot Snoo, as part of its preparation for a potential 2024 IPO and in response to its expanding user base and global reach.

 Logo

 Reddit's logo consists of a time-traveling alien named Snoo and the company name stylized as "reddit".
 The alien has an oval head, pom-pom ears, and an antenna.
 Its colors are black, white, and orange-red.
 The mascot was created in 2005 while company co-founder Alexis Ohanian was an undergraduate at the University of Virginia.
-Ohanian doodled the creature while bored in a marketing class.
+Ohanian drew a doodle of the creature while he was bored during a marketing class.
 Originally, Ohanian sought to name the mascot S'new, a play on "What's new?", to tie the mascot into Reddit's premise as the "front page of the Internet".
 Eventually, the name Snoo was chosen.
 In 2011, Ohanian outlined the logo's evolution with a graphic that showcased several early versions, including various spellings of the website name, such as "Reditt".

 Snoo is genderless, so the logo is moldable.
 Over the years, the Reddit logo has frequently changed for holidays and other special events.
 Many subreddits have a customized Snoo logo to represent the subreddit.
 Redditors can also submit their own logos, which sometimes appear on the site's front page, or create their own customized versions of Snoo for their communities (or "subreddits").
 When Reddit revamped its website in April 2018, the company imposed several restrictions on how Snoo can be designed: Snoo's head "should always appear blank or neutral", Snoo's eyes are orange-red, and Snoo cannot have fingers.
 Snoo's purpose is to discover and explore humanity.